JakeWellian/farming-life/README.md

 # **Instructions**
 - Download Zip folder
 - Unzip file
 - Select the folder compatible with your computer.
-The game is comptabile for Windows, Linux, and Mac
+The game is comptabile for Windows, and Linux
 - Play the game

 _Window users_